LindadeHaan/be-assessment-2/README.md

 ## Install Partners&Pets
 To install Partners&Pets you have to follow a few steps:

+You need to change directory in your terminal first to the folder where you want to install everything.
-Use cd in your terminal to get to the place where you want to install on you computer.
+Use `cd` in your terminal to get to the place where you want to install on you computer.
+Example:
+`cd folder_name`

 To clone the repository
 ```